seacloud9/VRTK/DOCUMENTATION.md

 #### GetControllerHandType/1

-  > `public static ControllerHand GetControllerHandType(string hand)`
+  > `public static SDK_BaseController.ControllerHand GetControllerHandType(string hand)`

   * Parameters
    * `string hand` - The string representation of the hand to retrieve the type of. `left` or `right`.
   * Returns
-   * `ControllerHand` - A ControllerHand representing either the Left or Right hand.
+   * `SDK_BaseController.ControllerHand` - A ControllerHand representing either the Left or Right hand.

 The GetControllerHandType method is used for getting the enum representation of ControllerHand from a given string.

 #### GetControllerHand/1

-  > `public static ControllerHand GetControllerHand(GameObject controller)`
+  > `public static SDK_BaseController.ControllerHand GetControllerHand(GameObject controller)`

   * Parameters
    * `GameObject controller` - The controller game object to check the hand of.
   * Returns
-   * `ControllerHand` - A ControllerHand representing either the Left or Right hand.
+   * `SDK_BaseController.ControllerHand` - A ControllerHand representing either the Left or Right hand.

 The GetControllerHand method is used for getting the enum representation of ControllerHand for the given controller game object.